betterpanna/single-channel-queue/README.md

 **Note:This is an implementation of Single Channel Queue Simulation Using python Language. single channel queue simulation has very important for bank service/ticket counter etc process.
 This can be used for different purposes where we can see a single channel queue property.**
-**Update 03/20/2021:*We used a new Poisson distribution  & exponentially distribution value for calculate interarrival times & Service times.\
+**Update 03/20/2021:**We used a new Poisson distribution  & exponentially distribution value for calculate interarrival times & Service times.\
 **Update 03/21/2021:**we put the value of interarrival time,arrival time,service time.\
 **Update 03/24/2021:**we  calculate the time service begain and put them in table.\
 **Update 03/25/2021:** we  calculate the waiting time of queue & also calculate time customer spend in system.\
 **Update 03/26/2021:** we design the table to using the tabulate function.\
-we know the formula for ideal time of server =  arrival time of customer> previous customer service end time  then print(arrival time) else:  (previous customer end time). we try ,but we dont implement this formula
+we know the formula for ideal time of server =  arrival time of customer> previous customer service end time  then print(arrival time) else:  (previous customer end time). we try ,but we dont implement this formula.

-###Assumptions
+#Assumptions

 Only one checkout counter.
 Customers arrive at this checkout counter at random from 1 to 8 minutes apart.
 Each possible value of interarrival time has the Poisson distribution probability of occurrence